AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<Spec_Suffix>`

   String identifying the filetype (including the '.' character) of spec (definition) files for this language.
-If the language doesn't have the notion of spec or definition file, you should use the :file:`<Extension>` tag instead.
+If the language does not have the notion of spec or definition file, you should use the :file:`<Extension>` tag instead.
 Only one such tag is permitted for each language.